verified-network-toolchain/leapfrog/README.md

 #### System-level software packages

-To install Make, CVC4, Z3, Dune and OPAM on Ubuntu, run the following:
+To install Make, CVC4, Z3, OPAM, and GNU MP Bignum on Ubuntu, run the following:

 ```
-sudo apt install build-essential cvc4 z3 dune opam ocaml libgmp-dev
+sudo apt install build-essential cvc4 z3 opam libgmp-dev
 ```

 #### Packages installed through OPAM

-To install Coq and Equations through OPAM, first create a new switch---possibly substituting your version of the OCaml compiler:
+To install Coq, Equations, Dune, and the appropriate version of OCaml through OPAM, first create a new switch---possibly substituting your version of the OCaml compiler:

 ```
 opam switch create leapfrog 4.11.1
+eval $(opam env)
 ```

 Next, add the Coq OPAM repository: